ayush-y/NewsApiProject/README.md

 - What’s Improved:
 Modern Design:

-Added border-radius to buttons and inputs for smoother edges.
+- Added border-radius to buttons and inputs for smoother edges.

-Implemented consistent gradient backgrounds for the app, improving aesthetics.
+- Implemented consistent gradient backgrounds for the app, improving aesthetics.

 Responsive Navigation:

-Enhanced mobile responsiveness for the navigation menu and form layout.
+- Enhanced mobile responsiveness for the navigation menu and form layout.

-Added hover effects to navigation links with subtle color transitions.
+- Added hover effects to navigation links with subtle color transitions.

 Interactive Elements:

-Results dynamically react with hover effects, including subtle elevation for cards.
+- Results dynamically react with hover effects, including subtle elevation for cards.

 Color Scheme:

-Optimized color palette with complementary gradients and shadows for a visually striking design.
+ -Optimized color palette with complementary gradients and shadows for a visually striking design.

-affa
 ## Technologies Used

 - HTML, CSS, JavaScript